opengwas/blog/content/posts/user-auth-spring-2024.md

 author = "OpenGWAS"
-title = "User authentication is now live" date = "2024-01-19" description = "Users will need to sign in and generate a token to be provided along with their request.
+title = "User authentication is now live" date = "2024-01-19" description = "After the transition period, users will need to sign in and generate a token to be provided along with their request.
 Users will be given free allowance, and the cost of each request will be deducted from your allowance.
 This article explains the process in detail." tags = [
     "auth",
 ]